HarisonLacey/personal-website/README.md

 # Personal Website

-This is my personal website built using React.
+This is my personal website built from scratch using React.

 ## Installation